Monday, September 30, 2013

 What's in a name?

 Belle Kite (1843-1913) married Alexander Hamilton Keyser (1837-1910) in October of 1866 and raised eight children, one of whom they named William Noah Keyser (1871-1965), he being my Great Grandfather on my mother's side.
 There is quite a span of Williams' on that side of the tree, along with a fair amount of Georges, as well as some Johns.
-These are common names, may be chosen to honor a favorite uncle or such, but they do not invoke anything singular or special.
+These are common names, which may be chosen to honor a favorite uncle or such, but they do not invoke anything singular or special.
 Ask people what comes to mind with the name William or John and I'll bet you get as many different answers as the number of people you ask.
 But my Great Grandfather, William Noah got his middle name from his mother's father, Noah Kite (3/24/1814-9/29/1870).

 What's in a name?

-Ask anyone what they think of when they hear the name Noah, and I'll hazard a guess that you'll get a lot of single minded answers split between thinking of "flood" of some variation of "animal/ark in the Great Flood".
+Ask anyone what they think of when they hear the name Noah, and I'll hazard a guess that you'll get a lot of single minded answers split between thinking of "flood" of some variation of "animal/ark in the Great Flood."
 Noah is one of those names that sharpens all thought to a single event, in this case, the Flood from the Book of Genesis.
 So, what is in a name when you carry a moniker so tied to a single event, such as 40 days and 40 nights of rain to flood all the earth?
-"Noah and the Flood" have been preached for millenniums and the story is shared among half the cultures inhabiting this now dried off planet.
+"Noah and the Flood" have been preached for millennia and the story is shared among half the cultures inhabiting this now dried off planet.

 Be circumspect when you select a name.
 There is power and fate wrapped and folded with a given name.
 The following is a story about my Great Great Great Grandfather, his wife and the six children still with them on the farm; their life and their death along the banks of Virginia's Shenandoah River: